sirno/virolution/README.md

 parallel with controlled mixing.
 As input, the simulation requires model parameters, a wildtype sequence and a file with a schedule for all migration and sampling events.
-As output, multiple fasta files with samples of the populations at each sampling event is generated.
+As output, multiple fasta files with samples of the populations at each sampling event are generated.

 ## Details